ory/hydra/docs/install.md

 # The database url points us at the postgres instance.
 This could also be an ephermal in-memory database (`export DATABASE_URL=memory`)
 # or a MySQL url.
-$ export DATABASE_URL=postgres://hydra:secret@postgres:5432/hydra?sslmode=disable
+$ export DATABASE_URL=postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable

 # Before starting, let's pull the latest ORY Hydra tag from docker.
-$ docker pull oryd/hydra:v0.10.0-alpha.11
+$ docker pull oryd/hydra:v0.10.0-alpha.21

 # This command will show you all the environment variables that you can set.
 Read this carefully.
 # It is the equivalent to `hydra help host`.
-$ docker run -it --entrypoint hydra oryd/hydra:v0.10.0-alpha.11 help host
+$ docker run -it --rm --entrypoint hydra oryd/hydra:v0.10.0-alpha.21 help host

 Starts all HTTP/2 APIs and connects to a database backend.
 [...]

 # ORY Hydra does not do magic, it requires concious decisions, for example, when running SQL migrations, which is required
 # when installing a new version of ORY Hydra, or upgrading an existing installation.
-# It is the equivalent to `hydra migrate sql postgres://hydra:secret@postgres:5432/hydra?sslmode=disable`
+# It is the equivalent to `hydra migrate sql postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable`
-$ docker run --link ory-hydra-example--postgres:postgres -it --entrypoint hydra oryd/hydra:v0.10.0-alpha.11 migrate sql $DATABASE_URL
+$ docker run -it --rm \
+  --network hydraguide \
+  oryd/hydra:v0.10.0-alpha.21 \
+  migrate sql $DATABASE_URL

 Applying `ladon` SQL migrations...
 Applied 3 `ladon` SQL migrations.